dasrama/AccessGate/README.md

 # Flask User Signup App

-A simple user signup application built with Flask, PostgreSQL, and SQLAlchemy.
+A simple flask application which offers user authentication features integrated with a PostgreSQL database.
+Utilizing SQLAlchemy, it ensures efficient management of data.
+Robust password encryption and verification mechanisms are implemented.
+The frontend is crafted with user-centric HTML and CSS templates.

 ## Features: